hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 The Lowepro Nova Sport 7L AW is a camera bag with a removable camera insert.

 It is available in red and gray and can also store a tablet.
-The Nova Sport 7L also comes with an all weather cover so it’s great for hiking trips.
+The Nova Sport 7L also comes with an all weather cover, so it’s perfect for hiking trips.

-However, if you plan to go kayaking or packrafting then it might be a better idea to store the Nova Sport in a dry sack.
+However, if you plan to go kayaking or packrafting, then it might be a better idea to store the Nova Sport in a dry sack.

 <a href="http://amzn.to/29YPNOV" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>